-TD-0903 is a lung-selective, nebulized Janus kinase inhibitor (JAKi), in clinical development for the potential treatment of hospitalized patients with Acute Lung Injury ("ALI") caused by COVID-19.
+TD-0903 is a lung-selective, nebulized Janus kinase inhibitor ("JAKi"), in clinical development for the potential treatment of hospitalized patients with Acute Lung Injury ("ALI") caused by COVID-19.
 We believe TD-0903 has the potential to inhibit the cytokine storm associated with ALI and prevent progression to Acute Respiratory Distress Syndrome ("ARDS").
-The first healthy volunteer was dosed in a Phase 1 study of TD-0903 on April 23, 2020.
-Following completion of the Phase 1 study, we plan to move to a Phase 2 study in hospitalized patients with COVID-19 in the UK, and the Medicines and Healthcare products Regulatory Agency (MHRA), UK approved the Phase 2 study in May 2020.
+The first healthy volunteer was dosed in a Phase 1 study of TD-0903 on April 23, 2020, and in June 2020, we completed Phase 1 and entered a Phase 2 study in the UK.
+Phase 2 is designed to explore the potential of TD-0903 to treat hospitalized patients with ALI caused by COVID-19 and prevent progression to ARDS and the need for assisted ventilation.
+To expedite enrollment in the study, we are opening additional sites in other regions including Europe and the US, pending approval by the relevant regulatory agencies and ethics committees.
+We expect data from the Phase 2 trial in the fourth quarter of 2020.